launchdarkly/SupportService/README.md

 ### Initial setup

 - Clone the repo locally `git clone https://github.com/launchdarkly/SupportService.git`
+- Create a new file called `.env`
-- Copy `.env.example` to `.env` and fill in the correct values, without quotes:
+- Copy the contents of `.env.example` to `.env` and fill in the correct values, without quotes:

         LD_CLIENT_KEY=$YOUR_SDK_KEY
         LD_FRONTEND_KEY=$YOUR_FRONTEND_ID